ShujiaHuang/qmplot/README.rst

 .. code:: python

-    # plot only results on chromosome 8.
+    # plot only results of chromosome 8.
     manhattanplot(data=df, CHR="chr8", xlabel="Chromosome 8",
                   figname="output_chr8_manhattan_plot.png")

 .. figure:: tests/output_chr8_manhattan_plot.png

 ``manhattanplot()`` funcion has the ability to highlight SNPs with significant GWAS signal and annotate the Top SNP, which has the lowest P-value: